 - Cook on low for 10 hours, until the meat is falling apart tender.
 Remove the meat from the slow cooker, let it for about 20 to 30 minutes, then pull it apart using two forks.
 Drizzle the shredded meat with some of the cooking liquid, until nicely moistened but not dripping.

-- Serve this with warmed tortillas and whatever toppings you like.
+- Serve with warm tortillas and whatever toppings you like.